-Rosine Bekoin is a mum of five, cocoa farmer and member of CAYAT co-operative in Côte d’Ivoire.
+Rosine Bekoin is a smallholder cocoa farmer and member of CAYAT co-operative in Côte d’Ivoire.

 ‘I’ve seen that Fairtrade has helped us a lot in cocoa farming.
 The Fairtrade Premium has enabled us to do many thing, especially women.
 It has enabled us to advance our children, and also we use the Fairtrade Premium to build for the future.’

 Rosine is slightly unusual as cocoa farmers in Côte d’Ivoire go – because she owns and runs her 2.5-hectare farm, which was passed to her from her mother.
 Normally it is men who own farms and earn the income from them.